Debate/.github/profile/README.md

 ## [Discussion Forum](https://github.com/orgs/debate/discussions) 🙋‍

-The overall mission is to produce dataset to train ChatGPT to recommend evidence and invent AI that can reason through any argument.
+The overall mission is to produce dataset of debate evidence to train ChatGPT to recommend arguments and invent AI capable of reasoning though logical assumptions.

 This app will use a social network of research sharing teams and a crowd-sourced caselist mind-map of latest evidence.